knupel/ROMANESCO-Processing/DOC_30/item_method.md

 dimension[ID_item] == false and mode[Id_item] = 0, 1, 2...
 >costume[ID_item] == SPHERE_LOW_ROPE, SPHERE_MEDIUM_ROPE, TETRAHEDRON_ROPE, BOX_ROPE, CROSS_3_ROPE, SUPER_STAR_8_ROPE, SUPER_STAR_12_ROPE, SUPER_STAR_12_ROPE ;

-Aspect
---
-void aspect_romanesco(int ID_item)
-> change the fill, stroke and strokeWeight og your item, the reason why you need send the ID arg

-void aspect_romanesco(int ID, int which_costume) ;
->it's good to use this method in case the costume is a POINT or a LINE